 Hartford is Connecticut’s capital and a useful stop for history, museums, literature, and central-state travel.
 Visitors can explore museums, historic homes, parks, and cultural attractions.

-Hartford works best as part of a broader Connecticut itinerary rather than a standalone vacation for most leisure travelers, but it can add depth for visitors interested in history and culture.
+Hartford works best as part of a broader Connecticut itinerary rather than a standalone vacation for most leisure travelers, but it can add depth for visitors interested in history, culture, and literary sites.

 Greenwich and Westport